Type 1 Diabetes

-Type 1 Diabetes is a chronic, autoimmune disease where the body is not able to create insulin.
+Type 1 Diabetes is a chronic, autoimmune condition where the body is not able to create insulin.
 For reasons unknown, the body destroys the insulin-producing cells in the pancreas.

 When someone has Type 1 Diabetes, insulin is not available to let glucose into the cells.
 Insulin is the hormone the body needs to turn glucose (sugar) into energy.
 Think of insulin as the key that opens the cells to let in the glucose.
 It turns our food into energy by moving that sugar into the cells of our body.
 In the door analogy, this means that the door does not open so sugar builds up in the bloodstream, which is life threatening.

-Type 1 Diabetes used to often be referred to as “Juvenile Diabetes”, but that term is not entirely correct.
-Adults can also get Type 1 Diabetes.
-A person can get Type 1 Diabetes at any age.
+Type 1 used to often be referred to as “Juvenile Diabetes”, but that term is not entirely correct.
+Adults can also develop T1D, in fact a person can get the condition at any age.
 Most are still children, but the number of adults with Type 1 is also growing.
-The majority are children, and according to the IDF, now more than half a million children are documented with Type 1 Diabetes.
+According to the IDF, now more than half a million children are documented with T1D.

-Type 1 Diabetes is not caused by anything a person did.
+Type 1 is not caused by anything a person did.
 It is not caused by anything a person or their parents ate.
 It is not contagious.
 There is no cure for Type 1 Diabetes, but with the proper treatment it can be very well managed.
-With the treatment and management of Type 1 Diabetes, there is no reason why a Type 1 Diabetic cannot live a full, healthy life.
+There is no reason why a person with this condition cannot live a full, healthy life.

 Symptoms of Type 1 Diabetes